 I understand the library as a force of nature--more like a river or an orchard or a lagoon teeming with fish than a box of silent books.
 The place is alive, bountiful, brimming, spilling treasure of ideas and stories, facts and films, songs and tales for children in all directions.
 It's a watershed, harvesting rain and feeding everyone.
 So, to write a poem about such a place is more like turning on the tap than struggling for words.
 Words flow from libraries, for libraries, for people in libraries.
 I was just a small part of this bountiful storm of words.

-Kim Stafford’s father, William Stafford (1914-1993), spoke at a different library event 30 years ago at the Lake Oswego Library.
-Lewis & Clark University is currently celebrating the 100th anniversary of William Stafford’s birth, and the 2014 statewide Oregon Reads community reading project will focus on his work.
+Kim Stafford’s father, William Stafford (1914-1993), spoke at a different library event 30 years prior at the Lake Oswego Library.
+Lewis & Clark University commemorated the 100th anniversary of William Stafford’s birth in 2013, and the 2014 statewide Oregon Reads community reading project focused on his work.